MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 You're done!
 Now you can use your Linux environment.

 ## Install using lxrun (Anniversary Update and Creators Update)
-lxrun installs Ubuntu user-mode by default.
-Since moving to the store, we have stopped keeping this user-mode image up to date.
+lxrun installs Ubuntu user-mode by default on top of the Windows subsystem for Linux.

+> Since moving to the store, we have stopped keeping this user-mode image up to date.
+When you're done, run apt-get update.

 1. Turn on Developer Mode